ryansgrt/school-microservices/README.md

 ## HOW TO USE
-To use the services listed (Eureka Server, School Service, Student Service, and Gateway) after cloning a project, you typically follow these steps:
+*To use the services listed (Eureka Server, School Service, Student Service, and Gateway) after cloning a project, you typically follow these steps:*

-Start Eureka Server (Discovery Service):
+- Start Eureka Server (Discovery Service) :
 Navigate to the directory where Eureka Server is located (usually indicated as a separate module or project in your cloned repository).
 Build and run the Eureka Server application.
 Access it via http://localhost:8761 in your web browser to ensure it is up and running.
 Eureka Server provides a dashboard to view registered services.

-Start School Service:
+- Start School Service :
 Locate the School Service module in your cloned project.
 Build and run the School Service application.
 Verify its availability at http://localhost:8080.
 Start Student Service:

-Similarly, find the Student Service module.
+- Similarly, find the Student Service module.
 Build and run the Student Service application.
 Confirm it is running correctly at http://localhost:8081.
 Start Gateway:

-The Gateway acts as an entry point and routes requests to the appropriate services.
+- The Gateway acts as an entry point and routes requests to the appropriate services.
 Locate the Gateway module.
 Build and run the Gateway application.
 Access it through http://localhost:8765.
 Common Steps After Starting Services:
 Service Registration:

-Each service (School Service and Student Service) should register with Eureka Server upon startup.
+- Each service (School Service and Student Service) should register with Eureka Server upon startup.
 You can verify this by checking the Eureka Server dashboard (http://localhost:8761).
 Service Discovery via Gateway:

-Configure the Gateway (http://localhost:8765) to route requests to the School Service (http://localhost:8080) and Student Service (http://localhost:8081).
+- Configure the Gateway (http://localhost:8765) to route requests to the School Service (http://localhost:8080) and Student Service (http://localhost:8081).
 The Gateway typically uses service names registered with Eureka Server.
 Testing Endpoints:

-Use tools like Postman or curl to test endpoints exposed by the Gateway (http://localhost:8765).
+- Use tools like Postman or curl to test endpoints exposed by the Gateway (http://localhost:8765).
 For example:
-Access http://localhost:8765/schools to retrieve schools via the School Service.
+Access http://localhost:8765//api/v1/schools to retrieve schools via the School Service.
-Access http://localhost:8765/students to retrieve students via the Student Service.
+Access http://localhost:8765//api/v1/students to retrieve students via the Student Service.